gvwilson/thirdbit/_posts/2020/2020-11-20-management-skills.md

     It doesn't come up often, but [knowing how makes you more likely to do it when you should](https://hbr.org/2020/05/why-sexual-harassment-programs-backfire).

 2. How to run a meeting.
-    Agenda before, minutes after, manage speaking time---none of it is magic, but without it, everything else is harder than it needs to be.
+    Agenda before, minutes after, manage speaking time—none of it is magic, but without it, everything else is harder than it needs to be.

 3. How to write a two-page memo making the case for doing something